Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Many homes had these reference books because they were readily available at the supermarket in the 1950s.
 Although dated, encyclopedias can sometimes be sold in niche markets to crafters and some collectors.

 Although vintage or newer encyclopedias generally do not have much value, an antique set may.
 Research would be needed to see if your set is rare, a first edition, or has other value based on age or specific content.
+This is a guide about value of New Popular encyclopedia 1902.

 Most Encyclopaedias are not worth much as they were mass produced and distributed.
 However, if you have a particularly old or rare set on Encyclopaedias, they may have some value for a collector.

 The value of older reference books is determined by a number of factors.
 The profusion of encyclopedias and the lack of the currency of their information often render them very low in value.
+This is a guide about finding the value of the Encyclopedia Americana.

 Many homes have a little used set of encyclopedias on the bookshelf.
 This is a guide about finding the value of Chamber's encyclopedias.